Microsoft-TrainingKits/HOL-ConnectingApplicationsVNet/HOL.md

 1. Click **OK** to attach the database.

 1. Create a Full Text Catalog for the database.
-You will consume this feature with a MVC application you will deploy in the next exercise.
+You will consume this feature with an MVC application you will deploy in the next exercise.
 To do this, expand **Storage** node within **AdventureWorks2012** database.

 1. Right-click **Full Text Catalogs** folder and select **New Full-Text Catalog**.